 Please note that many of these companies extract hefty fees from the local restaurants they work with.
 So if you want your dollars to go the furthest, your best option is to do takeout directly from the restaurant.
 But these services do make it easier for all of us, and that's nothing to scoff at.

-National food delivery service Grubhub announced that it’s waiving up to $100 million of commission fees for local restaurants that are hit hard by the coronavirus pandemic, writes the New York Post.
+National food delivery service Grubhub announced that it's waiving up to $100 million of commission fees for local restaurants that are hit hard by the Coronavirus pandemic, writes the New York Post.
 This is very important, because these fees add up when restaurant profit margins are already slim.
-The website claims to have 1,773 different food options in Tucson, including: Kababeque Indian Grill, Goodness, Thuan Kieu Vietnamese Restaurant, Guadalajara Original Grill, El Güero Canelo, Za’atar, Charrovida and more.
-It also offers free delivery for first-time diners.
+The website claims to have 1,773 different food options in Tucson, including: Kababeque Indian Grill, Goodness, Thuan Kieu Vietnamese Restaurant, Guadalajara Original Grill, El Güero Canelo, Zaatar, Charrovida and more.
+(Lots of vegetarian options here.)
+They also offer free delivery for first-time diners.

-Uber’s food delivery service is touted for its reliability and large range of options in Tucson and across the country.
+Uber's food delivery service is touted for its reliability and large range of options in Tucson and across the country.
 The app also has a function where you can send messages to your delivery drivers, allowing for contact-less delivery.
 They are currently running special offers on: Fish Wok, Mian Sichuan, Alibaba, Urban Pita and more.
-You can also order from Postino, Cafe Desta and Graze burgers.
+You can also order from Postino, Cafe Desta, Graze burgers and Obon sushi.

 Restaurants offering gift cards

-- El Charro family of restaurants offers gift cards that work at all its sister restaurants El Charro Cafe, Charrovida, Charro Steak and Charro del Rey.
-More information is available at elcharrocafe.com
+El Charro family of restaurants offers gift cards that work at all its sister restaurants El Charro Cafe, Charrovida, Charro Steak and Charro del Rey.
+Purchase one here.